danlikendy/heart-risk-ml-project/README.md

 # Heart Risk ML Project

 This repository contains an end-to-end solution for predicting binary heart attack risk from patient data (anthropometrics, habits, blood pressure, chronic conditions, blood biochemistry).
-It includes exploratory analysis, preprocessing, model training (e.g. CatBoost / scikit-learn), a FastAPI application that accepts a path to a test CSV and returns predictions in JSON, and evaluation tooling.
+It includes exploratory analysis, preprocessing, model training (e.g. CatBoost / scikit-learn), a FastAPI application that accepts a path to a test CSV and returns predictions in JSON, and evaluation tooling

 ---